Successful tutor placement

-Our Client Managers, Connie, Diana and Imogen, discuss each placement in exact detail with Ed, Keystone’s Director of Education or Imogen, our Tutor Manager.
+Our Education Consultants, Diana, Celia and Alice, discuss each placement in exact detail with Ed, Keystone’s Director of Education or Imogen, our Tutor Manager.
 Priding ourselves on how well we know the varying strengths of each tutor, we ensure that each decision is informed by the expectation of a successful match between the tutor and student.
 Keystone Tutors has a rigorous tutor selection procedure and we look to ensure that we put forward the very best candidate for each role.

 We make contact with the parent after the first lesson to find out how the lesson went, and to see whether the stated objectives are realistic or need adjusting.